felix-lang/felix/doc/articles/unique.rst

 I didn't copy it.
 I *moved it*.
 Felix enforces a special rule for uniq types.
 They cannot be copied, only moved.

+Programming languages have no natural syntax for movement, only copying.
+So we need some help, when we do an assignment and we really mean to move, and not copy the value.
+Below I explain how we do that.

 A variable of a uniq type has to be used *exactly once*.
 If you pass the value in a variable to a function, the variable goes out of scope and cannot be accessed.
 You owned the value,